verrgod/ID-Assignment-2/README.md

     * Images used on this site were obtained from https://undraw.co

   * Acknowledgements
-    * I received inspiration for this project from Brian Design.
+    * I received inspiration for this project from Brian Design for sharing his YouTube HTML, CSS, JS tutorials on YouTube which I credited above.